 Vietnam.vn - Nền tảng quảng bá Việt Nam

-FIFA faces harsh reality
+FIFA faces a harsh reality.

 ZNewsZNews13/06/2025

-Big tournament, small atmosphere
+Big tournament, small atmosphere.

 FIFA Club World Cup anh 1

-FIFA and the problem of trust
+FIFA and the challenge of trust.

 FIFA Club World Cup anh 2